The probability that $x$ and $y$ commute in a compact group

-where $P=\nu\times\nu$ with normalized Haar measure $\nu$ on $G$.
-Recall that in this case $d(G)\defi P(D(G))$ is the commutativity degree.
+\cen{\smc 4.
+Examples} \msk Finally, we record some examples.
+Recall that $D(G)=\{(x,y)\in G\times G: [x,y]=1\}$, that $P=\nu\times\nu$ with normalized Haar measure $\nu$ on $G$, and that $d(G)\defi P(D(G))$ is the commutativity degree.
 All of the examples in our list are metabelian, and the first two are in fact nilpotent.
 The Main Theorem 3.11 explains why this is not too far from the most general situation.

 The first example is trivial and arises from finite groups: